JuliaEarth/GeoStats.jl/docs/src/plotting.md

 # Plotting

-GeoStats.jl is integrated with the Julia [Plots.jl](https://github.com/JuliaPlots/Plots.jl) project.
+GeoStats.jl is integrated with the [Plots.jl](https://github.com/JuliaPlots/Plots.jl)
+project.
 This means that many objects defined in the package can be plotted directly without data format conversions.

-For example, below we plot various theoretical variograms with the `plot` command from Plots.jl:
+For example, below we plot various theoretical variograms:

 ```@example plots
 using GeoStats